-However, it has to be noted that while in previous years APA has been awarded funding through the Common Good Fund, for 2025/26 their application is through the Cultural Investment Framework.
-Therefore any funding to APA for 25/26 would be awarded through the Cultural Investment Framework (agreed by Committee in 2024).
+However, it has to be noted that while in previous years APA has been awarded annual core funding through the Common Good Fund (distributed by City Development and Regeneration budget codes), for 2025/26 their application is through the Cultural Investment Framework.
+Therefore, any funding to APA for 25/26 would be awarded through the Cultural Investment Framework (agreed by Committee in 2024).